-&lt;sup>136 ACCC, Perishable Agricultural Goods Inquiry, November 2020.
+143 ACCC, Perishable Agricultural Goods Inquiry, November 2020.

-Additionally, the Australian Government outlines decision-making criteria for prescribing industry codes.
-This examines a key set of questions to determine if it should prescribe an Industry Code and supports clear consideration of the facts and a robust decision-making process.
-These questions are:
+Industry Code and supports clear consideration of the facts and a robust decision-making process.
+These questions are:144

 - 1. Is there an identifiable problem in the industry? - 2.
 Can the problem be address using existing laws or regulations? - 3.
 Has industry self-regulation been attempted? - 4.
 Is an industry code the most suitable mechanism for resolving the problem? - 5.
 Is there likely to be a net public benefit?